 Me: They’re Doctor Who’s first – and last – husband and wife writing team.

-Sue: I bet she comes up with the ideas and he just writes them down.
+Sue: I bet she comes up with all the ideas and he just writes them down.

 The story begins with some miners emerging from a pit.

-Sue: It’s outside.
-It’s on film.
-It’s good.
-There’s a bloody mine in it, but at least it’s a proper mine for a change.
-I think I’m going to like this.
+Sue: It’s outside and it’s on film, which is good.
+Yes, there’s a ****ing mine in it, but at least it’s a proper mine for a change.
+Yes, I think I’m going to enjoy this.

-As the miners stroll back to their village, Sue sings Dvorak’s New World Symphony at them.
+As the miners return to their pit village, Sue sings Dvorak’s New World Symphony.

 Me: Try a bit closer to home.